Stowford Rise Community Centre, Sidmouth - the new prestige venue for FolkWeek social dances.

 against the side walls.

 Everywhere you look the quality of construction stands out.
-The floor looks superb.
+The floor is superb for dancing.

 Windows either end can be opened thus ensuring cross ventilation, at least when the two halves of the hall are being used together.
-Side exit doors are also available to be used.
+Exit doors and roof vents are also available.

 From the planning documents, the area of the hall is 180 m2 (or about 58 by 33 feet) but with an allowance for a few chairs and some space for the band, the available dancing area might be 165 m2.
 The room dividers would militate against using the full width of the hall for very long longways dances!

-The adjacent cafe/reception room (area 35 m2) would provide some of the the necessary seating.
+The adjacent cafe/reception room (area 35 m2) provides some of the the necessary seating.

-well as a modern 'prestige' venue for Sidmouth FolkWeek Festival social dances, although
+Rise served well as a modern 'prestige' venue for Sidmouth FolkWeek Festival social

-Its principal disadvantage for FolkWeek proved to be its out of town location.
+Its principal disadvantage for FolkWeek proved initially to be its out of town location but events in 2013 attracted 60 and 110 people - once transport arrangements were understood many dancers were prepared to make the effort to attend.
 It is a 1.2km walk from the main campsite (see map below).

-As a venue that can accommodate about 160 people it has only 20 car parking spaces but this was not be a problem in the evenings because of the large Waitrose car park nearby.
-However, how many social dancers had access to their cars during FolkWeek?
+As a venue that can accommodate about 160 people (up to 120/130 dancers) it has only 20 car parking spaces but this was not be a problem in the evenings because of the large Waitrose car park nearby.
+Many social dancers car-shared during FolkWeek 2013.

 The centre was opened to the usual fanfare for vanity building projects: the Sidmouth Herald dutifully recorded the event.
 There was little analysis of its strengths or possible weaknesses.